Farzad-RK/RayNet/sixdrepnet/README.md

-# Enhancing 6DRepNet with RepNeXt-M4 for Efficient Head Pose Estimation on Mobile Devices
+# Enhancing 6DRepNet with RepNeXt for Efficient Head Pose Estimation on Mobile Devices

 ## Abstract
 We propose a novel enhancement to the [6DRepNet](https://github.com/thohemp/6DRepNet) architecture by replacing its original RepVGG backbone with the recently introduced [RepNeXt-M4](https://github.com/suous/RepNeXt), a state-of-the-art lightweight convolutional network optimized for mobile deployment.
 Our motivation stems from the need to balance inference latency, model compactness, and angular precision for real-time head pose estimation on edge devices.
 To our knowledge, this combination has not been previously explored or published.
 Preliminary analysis suggests that this substitution could offer improved accuracy, multi-scale feature extraction, and real-time compatibility, making it suitable for embedded and mobile vision applications.